The Nightfly: Release

 I wanted to do an autobiographical album, and I really put everything I knew into the Nightfly album.
 And after that, I wasn't really inspired to do anything.
 I fell into a bit of a depression for a while.
 I think, that like a lot of artists, especially in the music business, I was young and successful, and I was basically still an adolescent.
 I started to address some of these things with The Nightfly, and I got really scared after it was done; I felt I'd exposed myself in a way that I wasn't used to doing, and I kind of retreated psychologically from that.

-In 2006, Fagen maintained that "I haven't listened to The Nightfly since I made it."
+In 2006, Fagen stated that he had not listened to the album "since I made it."

-Since resuming as a touring band in 1993, Steely Dan has performed several songs from The Nightfly on occasion; Fagen also did as a solo artist during a 2006 tour in support of his third solo album, Morph the Cat.
-Steely Dan — now with Fagen as the sole original member following Walter Becker's death in 2017 — performed The Nightfly in its entirety at the Beacon Theatre in New York City, and Orpheum Theater in Boston, Massachusetts, in 2019.
-An official live recording compiled from these performances, "Donald Fagen's The Nightfly Live", was released in 2021.
+After reuniting as a touring band in 1993, Steely Dan performed several songs from The Nightfly on occasion; Fagen also did so as a solo artist during a 2006 tour in support of his album Morph the Cat.
+Steely Dan, with Fagen as the sole original member following Becker's death in 2017, performed The Nightfly in its entirety at the Beacon Theatre in Manhattan and the Orpheum Theatre in Boston in 2019; an official live recording compiled from these performances, Donald Fagen's The Nightfly Live, was released in 2021.